Skip to main content

 As the world continues to grapple with the climate crisis, the reduction of carbon emissions remains the top priority.
-But while the difficult work of decarbonization happens, companies can offset their carbon emissions through the voluntary carbon market (VCM).
-This decentralized market allows organizations to purchase carbon credits, which support projects that offset emissions to the atmosphere.
+But while the difficult work of decarbonisation happens, companies can offset their carbon emissions through the voluntary carbon market (VCM).
+This decentralised market allows organisations to purchase carbon credits, which support projects that offset emissions to the atmosphere.
 As a nascent financial market, the VCM can suffer from expected teething issues.
 Recent discussions on the future of the VCM have raised questions surrounding the validity of carbon credits, market regulation, and ethics, and this highlighted the absence of a key ingredient in any financial market: confidence.

 One recurring criticism of the VCM is its lack of regulation and supervision.
 But it has suffered from another glaring omission: insurance.
 Today, companies buying carbon credits face a range of risks, including issued credits being invalidated (due to errors in assessing the amount carbon sequestered, for example) or sequestered carbon being released into the atmosphere (as a result of a forest fire, for instance).
 Insurance brokers have struggled to connect their clients with appropriate coverage simply because the solutions did not exist.
 But this is changing as new products and services could invigorate and sophisticate the carbon credits space.
 Combining innovative insurance solutions with traditional coverage could effectively help de-risk carbon credit purchases for investors, provide more support for offsetting projects, and grow confidence in the market.